kimwoct/brain-storm/docs/User Stories & Test Cases.md

 ---

-#### (NEW) US-ADM-09: Update Job Posting Details
+#### (NEW) US-ADM-09: Update Job Posting Details in ERP
 **As a** PHC administrator,
-**I want** to update job posting details (e.g., shift times, requirements, contact info), **So that** changes are synced to ERP for accurate staffing coordination.
+**I want** to update job posting details in ERP,
+**So that** synchronized job details are reflected in PHC for accurate staffing coordination.

 **Scenario - Update Job Details:**
 ```
-Given: A job posting exists in PHC
+Given: A job posting exists in ERP
-When: I navigate to the job posting details
+When: I navigate to the ERP system
-And: I click "Edit Job"
-Then: I can modify fields: shift start/end times, worker type, skillset, gender requirement, contact person, special notes
+And: I update job details: shift start/end times, worker type, skillset, gender requirement, contact person, special notes
-When: I save the changes
+And: I save the changes in ERP
+Then: ERP syncs updated job details to PHC via API (PATCH /api/v1/jobs/demands/{demand_id})
+And: PHC receives and processes the update
-Then: Job details are updated in PHC database
+And: Job details are updated in PHC database
-And: Update is sent to ERP via API (PATCH /api/v1/jobs/demands/{demand_id})
-And: Confirmation received from ERP
 And: Audit log records the change with admin ID and timestamp
 ```

 **Acceptance Criteria:**
-✅ Editable fields: shift times, worker type, skillset, gender, contact info, notes ✅ Changes validated (e.g., time format, required fields) ✅ API call to ERP: PATCH /api/v1/jobs/demands/{id} with updated data ✅ ERP confirmation required before marking update complete ✅ Audit trail logged for all changes
+✅ Editable fields in ERP: shift times, worker type, skillset, gender, contact info, notes ✅ Changes validated in ERP (e.g., time format, required fields) ✅ ERP pushes update to PHC: PATCH /api/v1/jobs/demands/{id} with updated data ✅ PHC confirms receipt and processing of update
+✅ Audit trail logged for all changes in both systems
 ✅ Notifications sent to affected staff if critical changes (e.g., time changes) ✅ Cannot edit if job already filled or in progress

 **Priority:** Medium

-**Note:** Job updates ensure ERP has the latest information for matching and scheduling.
-Changes are pushed immediately to maintain data consistency.
+**Note:** Job updates are made in ERP (source of truth) and synchronized to PHC.
+Changes are pushed immediately to maintain data consistency between systems.

 ---